How knowhow reduces LCOE in offshore wind

 At some point, an offshore wind farm has reached its mission, and decommissioning is needed.
 In other situations, the choice can be to replace installed turbines with new, larger and more efficient units.

-Our products related to the substructure installation and installation & commissioning will also be deployed during this last phase of the offshore wind energy life cycle.
+Our substructure installation and commissioning vessels will also be deployed during this last phase of the offshore wind energy life cycle.

-Offshore wind production has increased ten-fold from 2010 to 2020, a trajectory which is continuing.
+Offshore wind production has increased ten-fold from 2010 to 2020, a continuing trajectory.